-We have incurred substantial losses since our inception in 1986, expect to continue to incur such losses, and may never be profitable.
+We have incurred substantial losses since our inception in 1986, expect to continue to incur such losses and may never be profitable

 Since our inception in 1986, we have not been profitable.
 We expect to incur additional losses for the foreseeable future, and our losses could increase as our research and development efforts progress.
-As of June 30, 2005, our accumulated deficit was approximately \$137.1 million.
-To become profitable, we must successfully develop drug product candidates, enter into profitable agreements with other parties and our product candidates must receive regulatory approval.
-We or these other parties must then successfully manufacture and market our product candidates.
+As of September 30, 2003, our accumulated deficit was approximately \$101.4 million.
+To become profitable, we must successfully develop drug candidates, enter into profitable agreements with other parties and our drug candidates must receive regulatory approval.
+We or these other parties must then successfully manufacture and market our drug candidates.
 It could be several years, if ever, before we receive royalties from any future license agreements or revenues directly from product sales.